glassesneo/seiryu/.github/README.md

 ```

 ## License
-ecslib is licensed under the MIT license.
+seiryu is licensed under the MIT license.
 See COPYING for details.